Some links in this post may be affiliate links

 Repot Anthurium forgetii every 2 years at the beginning of the growing season.
 Use a pot one-size larger and free-draining soil that is rich in organic matter.

 Ensure the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and death of the plant.
+Check out these planters with drainage hole on Amazon.

-Cut the leaves at the base of the stem with a sharp sterlized knife or scissors to avoid unnecessary injuries which can lead to disease infestations.
+Cut the leaves at the base of the stem with a sharp sterlized knife or pair of scissors to avoid unnecessary injuries which can lead to disease infestations.
 Cut away any dead and wayward leaves to maintain the shape of the plant.

 Anthurium forgetii propagation can be done during the growing season from splits by plant division.
 Below is an outline on propagation by plant division.